ArjunMash/hnn-textanalysis/README.md

 ```
 .
 ├── data/
-│   ├── raw/          # Raw scraped data & analytics exports
-│   └── processed/    # Cleaned, merged datasets ready for modeling
-├── notebooks/
-│   ├── 01_eda.ipynb
+│   └── hnnh_base.csv             # Base CSV File to be enriched and GPT Processed
-│   └── 02_modeling.ipynb
+│
 ├── src/
+│   ├── models/
+│   │   │── feature_engineering.py       # Creating new features using OpenAI API and Python computations
+│   │   │── prompts/
+│   │   │   └── prompt1.py               # Prompt used to extract sneaker brand, article type and sneaker price from article
+│   │   │── model1.py                    # Python program using PyTorch to create and run a Neural Network using the engineered features
+│   │   └── EDA.ipynb                    # Jupyter notebook dedicated to Exploratory Data Analysis
 │   ├── scraping/
 │   │   └── firecrawl_client.py   # Wrapper around Firecrawl API
-│   ├── data/
-│   │   └── merge_analytics.py    # Join scraped data with metrics
-│   ├── models/
-│   │   └── train_models.py       # Training & evaluation scripts
-│   └── app/
+│
-│       └── dashboard.py          # Web dashboard / web app entrypoint
-├── .env.example
+├── app.py                        # Streamlit App exposing underlying Neural Network
+├── data_dictionary.md            # Dictionary explaining the column headers of the base CSV
-├── requirements.txt
+├── README.md
-└── README.md
+└── requirements.txt
 ```
 ## The Data:

 ## How To Use These Scripts:
-If you want to test the full data processing pipeline I reccomend you delete all CSVs other than: [this CSV](data/all_articles_first_week.csv).
+If you want to test the full data processing pipeline I reccomend you delete all CSVs other than: [this CSV](data/hnnh_base.csv).

 ## Code Explanation:
 **Note: The EDA notebook is 'read only', none of the changes are saved to the HNHH_Processed.CSV.
 Instead I decided to make these changes in the model scripts instead.
 This allows the Model scripts to be run without having to use the Jupyter Notebook.**

-### API Requirements:
+## Considering why this might not have worked?
 Due to the presence of outliers with a large # of pageviews I decided to use a log scale in the response.

-## Considering why this might not have worked?